 - 4.2 Google banner.
 The Surrey Hills was identified as a National Park on Google Maps in 2016.
-The Surrey Hills has 9,266 reviews (averaging 4.6 out of 5).
-The Cotswolds has 9,728 reviews (also averaging 4.6 out of 5) and The Chilterns AONB 6,839 (averaging 4.5 out of 5). - 4.3 Social Media.
+The Surrey Hills has 10,394 reviews (averaging 4.6 out of 5).
+The Cotswolds has 11,130 reviews (also averaging 4.6 out of 5) and The Chilterns AONB 6,839 (averaging 4.5 out of 5).
+The Google banner offers an excellent way to drive traffic to the Surrey Hills website. - 4.3 Social Media.
 Our social media channels continue to play a vital role in spreading the word about the work we do.
-The 'Lark Ascending' video produced for the Symposium event was released to the public via our social media channels and went viral!
-We had over 60k views and 465 people sharing it on.
 The aim is to increase our social media following and video appears to be a popular way to do this.
 Board Members are encouraged to join the Surrey Hills Social Media channels by visiting the website and clicking on the social media icons.